Kakeru Finance

 UI design

-The final UI sits on a calm, neutral background so the data and the actions stand out, with bold color doing the work where it counts.
-Actions are color-coded to read at a glance, like red for withdraw and green for APR.
-The whole thing is responsive, so it holds up whether someone checks their position on a laptop or a phone.
+The final UI sat on a calm, neutral background so the data and the actions stood out, with bold color doing the work where it counted.
+Actions were color-coded to read at a glance, like red for withdraw and green for APR.
+The whole thing was responsive, so it held up on a laptop or a phone.

 Design system